DrehanM/PintOperatingSystem/doc/project1.md

 HashMap vs list

 Each thread has its own hashmap versus a global hashmap.

+easy to close all the files when exiting a process or terminating a thread, you just need to iterate through the hashmap.

 Time complexity-> constant time since accessing the hashmaps takes constant time.